Spending and allocating money responsibly, for you.

 I used to want to buy a lot of stuff.
 In grade school, I even made a list of things I wanted to buy in the future when I could afford them.
 But now that I can afford most of the things on that list, I have a compelling urge not to spend my money on them.
 And it’s not because I’ve lost interest in that stuff, rather I have developed a very simple philosophy: spend money where the result yields the highest anticipated ROI.
 If the ROI of spending money on x is higher than the inertia of cash and current alternatives, then spend it on x.

 This spending philosophy developed during my first year of financial independence (I wish I had learned this sooner).
-Prior to becoming financially independent, I didn’t realize how expensive life is.
+Prior to this, I didn’t realize how expensive life is.
 We’ve got bills to pay, food to eat, and we need shelter, transportation, and clothing.
 Even recreational goods are expensive.
-We tend to only consider the sticker price as the main cost, but stuff comes with a lot of underlying expenses, both monetary and non-monetary which can and will quickly drain your capital if you’re not careful.
+We tend to only consider the sticker price as the main cost, but stuff comes with a lot of underlying expenses, both monetary and non-monetary which can and will quickly drain your time and capital if you’re not careful.

 When you buy a car, you obviously should budget for insurance, gas, and maintenance.
 But when you buy a new videogame console, for example, we don’t always take into account the games, accessories, in-game purchases, and most importantly, the time we will spend on it.
 ROI in the context of spending money is not limited to financial return.
 There are other variables such as happiness, health, and psychological needs that should be a part of the equation.
 This is where things get a little tricky.